bcgov/playbook/_includes/techfar-online.md

 ## Executive Summary

 In the Government, digital services projects too often fail to meet user expectations or contain unused or unusable features.
 Several factors contribute to these outcomes, including the use of outdated development practices and, in some cases, overly narrow interpretations of what is allowed by acquisition regulations.
-OMB is developing tools to significantly upgrade the ability of Government digital services to deliver better results to our citizens and improve the way we capitalize on information technology (IT [1]) to better serve the American people.
+OMB is developing tools to significantly upgrade the ability of Government digital services to deliver better results to our citizens and improve the way we capitalize on information technology (IT [1]) to better serve the British Columbian people.

 One tool is the [Digital Services Playbook](http://playbook.cio.gov "Link to Digital Services Playbook"), which identifies a series of “plays” drawn from proven private sector best practices to help agencies successfully deliver digital services.
 Another tool is the TechFAR, which highlights flexibilities [2]  in the Federal Acquisition Regulation (FAR [3]) that can help agencies implement “plays” in the Playbook that would be accomplished with acquisition support.